jfo/weblog/content/post/how-zig-do.md

 /main.zig:3:5: error: variables must be initialized
 ```

+The equivalent C would compile fine: I can declare a variable without
-Zig forces me to make this decision at the declaration site.
-Often, I don't
+initializing it, but Zig forces me to make this decision now, at the
-care what the memory has in it, but I have to say so.
-I can state this intent
+declaration site.
+Often, I don't care what the memory has in it, but I have to
-clearly by initializing to `undefined`.
+_say that_.
+I can state this intent clearly by initializing to `undefined`.

 ```zig
 // main.zig